 Our speakers and their topics include:

-•Gainesville painter and author of “Aquiferious” Margaret Ross Tolbert will talk about sacred springs in Turkey and Greece.
+•Gainesville painter and author of “Aquiferious” and the new book “Proje Su: Water Project/Leto Joins the Springs” Margaret Ross Tolbert will talk about sacred springs in Turkey and Greece.

 •Gainesville painter, calligrapher and graphic designer Joon Thomas will talk about sacred springs in Iran.